Circumcision: Hinduism

 Sculptural representation of lingam, male sex organ-placed on yoni, female sex organ.
 In Hinduism, lingam and yoni represent the masculine and the feminine creative principles respectively.

-In Hinduism, the major scriptures Upanishads state that the nature of the higher self (Brahman), in essence, is bliss (ānanda), which the self in each being (Atman) experiences during dreamless deep sleep, but remains unconscious of it, and experience it in a conscious state during sensual activity.
-The upanishads propound that in humans, just as eyes correspond to the experience of sight, nose with smell, ears with sound, and tongue with taste, the genitals correspond to "bliss, delight and procreation".
-One of the principal upanishads, Brihadaranyaka Upanishad, states that in humans, genitals are the "single locus of pleasure (ānanda)".
-In Sanskrit literature, the male genitalia is called Upastha ("that which stands up") and is traditionally considered to be a "source of great power or vitality (ojas)."
+In Hinduism, the Upanishads say that the nature of the higher self (Brahman), in essence, is bliss (ānanda), which the self in each being (Atman) experiences during dreamless deep sleep but remains unconscious of, consciously experiencing it during sensual activity.
+The Upanishads say that in humans, just as eyes correspond to the experience of sight, nose with smell, ears with sound, and tongue with taste, the genitals correspond to "bliss, delight and procreation".
+The Brihadaranyaka Upanishad says that in humans, genitals are the "single locus of pleasure (ānanda)".
+In Sanskrit literature, the penis is called Upastha ("that which stands up") and is traditionally considered a "source of great power or vitality (ojas)."
 In Yoga physiology, the penis corresponds with svadhishthana chakra, and channels the flow of nadis, which enable higher sensations and consciousness.
 Consequently, circumcision, or even an interference with a tight foreskin, is strictly forbidden in Hindu traditions.